 Additional academic excursions may include:

-The Imperial Citadel of Thang Long - named a UNESCO World Heritage Site just in time for Hanoi’s millennial anniversary in 2010.
-The ancient site was the political center of the country for 13 consecutive centuries and served as the capital of Vietnam for eight centuries.
+The Imperial Citadel of Thang Long - named a UNESCO World Heritage Site The ancient site was the political center of the country for 13 consecutive centuries and its capital for eight centuries.

 Ha Long Bay - A stunning natural wonder in northern Vietnam near the Chinese border.
-The Bay is dotted with 1,600 limestone islands and islets and covers an area of over 1,500 sq km.
-This extraordinary area was declared a UNESCO World Heritage Site in 1994.
+The Bay is dotted with 1,600 limestone islands and islets.
+Best explored by boat this is another UNESCO World Heritage.